 Harvest control rule: The HCR used to calculate a TAC has two data inputs: total catch biomass and spatially aggregated longline CPUE.
 Then, a Pella-Tomlinson biomass dynamic model to the CPUE data given the catch biomass is applied to estimate a series of parameters and derive the two key variables used in the HCR: Ratio of fishing mortality to the value which produces MSY (F{MSY} ratio) and relative biomass or depletion (B/K).
 The HCR is a simple hockey stick type in which for biomass depletion above 0.4 the HCR multiplier (HCR{mult}) is 1 and it decreases to (almost) zero linearly by a biomass depletion of 0.1.

-The Scientific Committee will run the MP in 2022 and will advise the Commission of the outcome, including a recommended TAC for 2024 and 2025 and any advice on exceptional circumstances.
-Then, the Commission in 2023 will adopt the TAC based on the outcome of the MP for 2024 and 2025.
-The first TAC derived from the MP will be applied in 2024 and 2025.
+In 2023 the Commission adopted a TAC of 80,583 t for 2024 and 2025 based on the outcome of the MP (Resolution 23/04).
 After 2025, the TAC will be applied in each of the subsequent three years following the year it is set by the Commission.

-- a) 60% probability that the bigeye tuna spawning stock biomass achieves the target reference point of SSB{MSY} by 2034-2038; - b) the bigeye tuna spawning stock biomass avoids breaching the interim limit reference point specified in Resolution 15/10 with a high probability; - c) the maximum increase or decrease in the TAC shall be 15% relative to the previous TAC.
+- a) 60% probability that the bigeye tuna spawning stock biomass achieves the target reference point of SSB{MSY} by 2034-2038; - b) the bigeye tuna spawning stock biomass avoids breaching the interim limit reference point specified in Resolution 15/10 with a high probability: - c) the maximum increase or decrease in the TAC shall be 15% relative to the previous TAC.